 Source: WTO, Table A-1.
 Recession data from National Bureau of Economic Research.

-The level of association between trade and production is much lower (R=0.38), particularly in recent decades as many manufacturing activities were offshored to lower-cost locations.
-Thus, without additional demand, the relocation of a factory from one part of the world to another can be considered as a zero-sum game from a production standpoint, but from a trade standpoint, it results in additional flows.
+The level of association between trade and production is much lower (R=0.38), particularly in recent decades, as many manufacturing activities were offshored to lower-cost locations.
+Thus, without additional demand, the relocation of a factory from one part of the world to another can be considered a zero-sum game from a production standpoint.
+Still, from a trade standpoint, it results in additional flows.
 However, relocation commonly results in lower costs, which are likely to trigger additional demand.
-Trade has consequently grown at least 3 times as much as production between 1950 and 2010, underlining that economies are increasingly interdependent.
+Trade has consequently grown at least three times as much as production between 1950 and 2010, underlining that economies are increasingly interdependent.
 Still, a growing divergence is noted and which took place in three phases: